ethancoote/UFC-Fighter-Rank/README.md

 - All data is taken from [ufcstats.com](http://www.ufcstats.com/statistics/events/completed).
 - Includes every UFC main event and Fight Night.

-Petite-Vue is used for reactivity, Firebase is used for hosting.
+Petite-Vue used for reactivity, Firebase used for hosting.

 ## Ranking System